Tyrrrz/QuickJson/Readme.md

 - 📦 [NuGet](https://nuget.org/packages/QuickJson): `dotnet add package QuickJson`

-> [!WARNING]
-> To use this package, your project needs to target C# 14 or later.
-> You can ensure this by using the latest .NET SDK and setting `<LangVersion>latest</LangVersion>` in the project file.

 > [!IMPORTANT]
-> The library is statically tested for compatibility with .NET Standard 1.0+ and .NET Framework 3.5+, however some of the older targets may require additionally installing [**PolyShim**](https://github.com/Tyrrrz/PolyShim).
+> This package is compatible with .NET Standard 1.0+ and .NET Framework 3.5+, however most older targets will require additionally installing [**PolyShim**](https://github.com/Tyrrrz/PolyShim) to bridge missing APIs and compiler features.
+> Latest versions of .NET are supported out of the box, without any additional dependencies.

 ## Usage